-Rialto is the sponsor of and an investor in private equity vehicles that invest in and manage real estate related assets.
-This includes:
+Rialto is the sponsor of and an investor in private equity vehicles, listed in the table below, that invest in and manage real estate related assets and other related investments.

-- Rialto Real Estate Fund, LP ("Fund I") that was formed in 2010 to invest in distressed real estate assets and other related investments to which investors have committed and contributed a total of \$700 million of equity (including \$75 million by us); - Rialto Real Estate Fund II, LP ("Fund II") that was formed in 2012 to invest in distressed real estate assets and other related investments to which investors have committed \$1.3 billion (including \$100 million by us); and - Rialto Mezzanine Partners Fund (the "Mezzanine Fund") that was formed in 2013 with a target of raising \$300 million in capital (including \$27 million committed by us) to invest in performing mezzanine commercial loans that have expected durations of one to two years and are secured by equity interests in the borrowing entity owning the real estate assets.
+Private Equity Vehicle Inception Year Purpose Commitment Rialto Real Estate Fund, LP 2010 Invest in distressed real estate assets and other related investments \$700 million (including \$75 million by us) Rialto Real Estate Fund II, LP 2012 Invest in distressed real estate assets and other related investments \$1.3 billion (including \$100 million by us) Rialto Mezzanine Partners Fund, LP 2013 Invest in performing mezzanine commercial loans that have expected durations of one to two years and are secured by equity interests in the borrowing entity owning the real estate assets \$300 million (including \$34 million by us) Rialto Capital CMBS Fund, LP 2014 Invest in commercial mortgage-backed securities B-pieces with some portion of the collateral being originated by our loan and securitization business.
+Rialto Real Estate Fund III 2015 Invest in commercial real estate related debt and preferred equity opportunities of all types, as well as value add real estate acquisitions and real estate property requiring repositioning \$510 million (including \$100 e million by us)